 Neighborhood Nipsey Always Brings it Back to the Community

-Nipsey Hussle didn’t get rich and leave his hood for a figurative white girl.
-I’ve seen the Marthan Store with own eyes.
+Nipsey Hussle didn’t get rich and abandon his community.
+I’ve seen the Marathon Store with own eyes.
 It’s legit in the middle of the hood.
+Like…the hood, hood.
 And that’s super dope!
-Why can’t we have nice things in the hood?
+Who says we can’t we have nice things in the hood?
 I paid $60 for a sweatshirt on Crenshaw and Slauson.
 Who would have thought?

 But the truth in the matter is, that we as a people or a community will only get as far as the least of us.
-Unless we are growing, and evolving, and bringing others along so that they don’t remain stuck out of the conditions, but more importantly the mentality that we as inner city entrepreneurs, community leaders, and people of color may have evaded ourselves, than what are we really doing?
+Unless we are growing and evolving and bringing others along so that they don’t remain stuck in the same conditions that were once a hindrance to our own success, then what are we truly contributing?

-Nipsey’s Vector90 project is a community co-working space and entrepreneurial hub specifically for inner city entrepreneurs.
-To be a member, you must come from that community.
+Nipsey’s Vector90 project is a community co-working space and entrepreneurial hub specifically for inner-city entrepreneurs.
+To be a member, you must come from the Crenshaw district in LA.
 More than capital, more than mentorship, more than ideas, our community suffers from a lack of access and opportunity.
 Partnerships like Vector90 make it possible to provide and cultivate the type of opportunities that lead to generational change and generational wealth.

 How many of us have transformative ideas, but lack the opportunity to execute on them?
 What do you do when you definitely have the will, but seems like you will never find the way?